Why Hire a Graphic Designer?

 In the case of graphic design, the designer is supposed to create an image, a layout, a combination of form and function that by itself gets the message across to the viewer.
 The copy might be brilliant, but if nobody reads it because the design is poor (the main reason stuff doesn’t get read) then it is pointless.

 What about art? — Well, sure, the aesthetic is important, but only if it contributes to the message.
 If it distracts from the message, alters it, or makes it unclear, it won’t bring in any business for the client no matter how many awards it gets.
-Anything that violates the message is a Bad Thing.
+Anything that gets in the way of delivering the message is a Bad Thing.

 The oddity is that almost anyone can see that one thing is well done as compared with an amateur equivalent, even if they can’t quite say why.
-You don’t have to be a automotive engineerĀ the difference between a Ferrari and a Yugo.
+You don’t have to be a automotive engineer to perceive there’s a difference between a Ferrari and a Yugo.

 This is true in any field where craftsmanship is involved.
-The details are usually not identifiable by someone outside the craft, but a professional can see them at once.
-Yet without those myriad tiny details that go into a finished piece, a design looks not quite right, just as many amateur remodeling projects look subtly but definitely unfinished.
+The details are usually not seen, far less identified by someone outside the craft, but they are visible to a professional.
+Without those myriad tiny details that go into a finished piece, a design looks “not quite right,” just as many amateur home remodeling projects look subtly but definitely unfinished.

 You’re making an investment.
 Good design gets your message across so you get the maximum return.